siddharth-paneri/FlickerImageGallery/README.md

 4. Dependency injection

 ## Features implemented
-1. Fetch all the public photos from Flicker api
+1. Fetch all the public photos from Flicker api.
-2. Display all the public photos in a list/grid based on user preference
+2. Display all the public photos in a list/grid based on user preference.
 3. Allow user to perform sorting based on chronology for dates of photo published and photo taken.
 4. See the detail of each photo, able to see tags on that photo.
 5. Able to share the photo and link ot it via native content share option.
-6. Use can pull to refresh the content
+6. Use can pull to refresh the content.
-7. User can search based on tags
+7. User can search based on tags.
 8. All the images are being cached.
 9. All the publc photo feeds are also being stored locally in core data.